 The following pseudocode shows one way to identify the profiles registered on the managed server.
-The pseudocode in this topic depends on the pseudocode in "Making a Connection to the CIMOM" on page 16.
+The pseudocode in this topic depends on the pseudocode in Make a Connection to the CIMOM.

 To list registered profiles

 Specify the Interop namespace, supplied as a parameter, for the connection.